-- Chlamydia can be treated with antibiotics.
-Recommended antibiotics include doxycycline, azithromycin, levofloxacin, or amoxicillin. - Untreated or incorrect treatment for chlamydia can lead to severe health outcomes, including increased risk for HIV, PID, and infertility.
-In 2020, 91.5% of women received correct treatment for chlamydia. - Chlamydia can be transmitted from mother to infant during delivery, resulting in severe eye and lung infections in the newborn.
+- Chlamydia can be treated with antibiotics: doxycycline, azithromycin, and levofloxacin, or during pregnancy, azithromycin and amoxicillin are recommended.
+For more information, see the CDC Treatment Guidelines. - Untreated or mistreated chlamydia can lead to severe health outcomes, including increased risk for HIV, PID, and infertility. - Chlamydia can be transmitted from mother to infant during delivery, resulting in severe eye and lung infections in the newborn.
 Treatment of babies at birth can protect infants.
-In 2020, four babies were born to chlamydia-infected mothers.
+In 2021, 11 babies were born to chlamydia-infected mothers. - For 15% of people with chlamydia, no treatment information was available; these people may not have been treated. - At least 3% of people with chlamydia received incorrect treatment.
+The most frequently used incorrect medications were: Ceftriaxone (Rocephin), Amoxicillin/Clavulanate (Augmentin), and Metronidazole (Flagyl).